|

 He began to thrust, gently at first, then harder, and harder

 together, my love.
 Oh!
 Oh, my Legolas!"
-And she writhed beneath
+She writhed beneath

 him, sobbing his name, as her love for him somehow took physical